Are you ready to get married, but confused about if you guys are good to go maybe due to your blood group or genotype? Then, this is for you.

 There are different types of blood groups, but the one we are concerned with today is the ABO group and the rhesus group.
 This is the most common and important of all.

-The different possible ABO blood groups combination are A, B, AB, and O. While the rhesus type/factor is the + or – you hear when the blood group are mentioned.
+The different possible ABO blood groups combination are A, B, AB, and O. While the rhesus type/factor is the + or – you hear when the blood group is mentioned.
 Like A+ or B- (that means blood group A, rhesus positive.
 Or blood group B, rhesus negative).

 I am blood group XXXXX, can I marry a person with blood group XXXX??